ProfessorShroom/PlutoPoint-Installer/README.md

 **Update 6.5.0.0**

-- Moved all URL's to my OwnCloud as FTP was a pain.
+- Moved all URL's to my NextCloud as FTP was a pain.
 - Changed the way IP's are stored.
 They are now stored in a json file, hashed for security; this makes changing them a lot easier.
-- Movoed location text to run rather than install.
+- Moved location text to run rather than install.

 #### Older Updates